vdaubry/tor-privoxy/README.md

 Hashed control password :
 -------------------------

-    Tor will accept connections on this port and allow those connections to control the Tor process using the Tor Control Protocol (described in control-spec.txt).
-Note: unless you also specify one or more of HashedControlPassword or CookieAuthentication, setting this option will cause Tor to allow any process on the local host to control it.
+    > Tor will accept connections on this port and allow those connections to control the Tor process using the
+    > Tor Control Protocol (described in control-spec.txt).
+Note: unless you also specify one or more of
+    > HashedControlPassword or CookieAuthentication, setting this option will cause Tor to allow any process on
+    > the local host to control it.

-If you specify a ControlPort without a HashedControlPassword or CookieAuthentication you'll get a warning in the logs (justified ;)
+If you specify a ControlPort without a HashedControlPassword or CookieAuthentication you'll get a warning in the logs (well deserved ;)

 In order to specify a control password, generate a hash with :